BobTheBuidler/mypycify/README.md

 If `trigger-pr-number` is set (e.g., `trigger-pr-number: ${{ github.event.pull_request.number }}`), the PR body will include a line like `Triggered by #1234` to reference the triggering PR.
 If not, and `trigger-branch-name` is set, the PR body will include a line like `Triggered by branch: feature/my-feature`.

+## Input Validation and Troubleshooting

+This action performs comprehensive input validation and will fail early with a clear error message if any input is invalid or if any required combination is not met.

+### Validation Rules

+- **Required inputs:**
+  - `python-version` and `hash-key` must be provided and non-empty.

+- **Allowed values:**
+  - `build-from`: must be "source" or "sdist".
+  - `ccache`, `push-source`, `normalize-source`: must be "true" or "false".

+- **Combinations:**
+  - If `normalize-source: true`, then `push-source` must also be "true".
+  - If `push-source: true`, at least one of `trigger-pr-number` or `trigger-branch-name` must be set (non-empty).
+  - Both `trigger-pr-number` and `trigger-branch-name` can be set; the action will use `trigger-pr-number` if available, otherwise `trigger-branch-name`.
+  - `build-command` must be a non-empty string if provided.

+- **Error messages:**
+  - Each validation failure prints a clear, actionable error message indicating which input or combination is invalid.

+### Example Error Messages

+- `ERROR: build-from must be 'source' or 'sdist'.
+Got 'foo'.`
+- `ERROR: ccache must be 'true' or 'false'.
+Got 'maybe'.`
+- `ERROR: python-version is required.`
+- `ERROR: normalize-source cannot be true unless push-source is also true.`
+- `ERROR: push-source is true, but neither trigger-pr-number nor trigger-branch-name is set.
+At least one is required for PR/commit automation.`

+### Troubleshooting

+- Double-check all input values for typos or unsupported values.
+- If enabling `push-source`, always provide at least one of `trigger-pr-number` or `trigger-branch-name`.
+- If using `normalize-source: true`, ensure `push-source` is also set to `true`.
+- If you see a validation error, read the message carefully—it will tell you exactly what to fix.

 ## Outputs